-Moreover, various (graphical and textual) model editors as well as code generators can be implemented that all conform to the RobMoSys Ecore meta-models (see figure 4).
-For implementing the model editors the Sirius, Papyrus and Xtext Eclipse plugins can be used.
-As an initial software baseline for other WPs and for the open-calls, the initial modeling tools in RobMoSys (as part of this Deliverable) provide SmartSoft-based code generators that conform to the so far specified RobMoSys composition structures.
-Some existing Papyrus-based modeling tools provide a rich baseline that are gradually made conformant with the RobMoSys structure over that run-time of the project.
-The following Wiki pages provides technical details for the current software baseline for development-environments and tools including statements on conformance to the RobMoSys composition structures:
+Moreover, various (graphical and textual) model editors as well as code generators are available that all conform to the RobMoSys meta-models.
+Model editors are implemented using Eclipse plugins such as Sirius, Papyrus and Xtext (see figure 4).
+The software baseline with code generators and the modeling tools in RobMoSys with Domain-Specific Languages (as part of this deliverable) provided other WPs and the open-call ITPs easy access to the RobMoSys concepts. composition structures and software infrastructure.
+The entry points for technical details for the current software baseline, integrated development environments, modeling tools, code generators, and generated software assets including statements on conformance to the RobMoSys composition structures are the following wiki pages: